-ACQUIRED: Acquired on loan from Argentina’s Club Atlético Lanús as a Designated Player on Jan.
+ACQUIRED: Contract purchased from Argentina’s Club Atlético Lanús and signed to a multiyear contract Aug.
+6, 2013; first joined the club on loan as a Designated Player from Lanús on Jan.
 10, 2013.

 2012-13: Appeared in 16 league matches for Club Atlético Lanús, scoring two goals during the Inicial phase of Argentina’s Primera División … Tallied in the 87th minute of a 2-0 win over Boca Juniors on Sept.
 23 … Scored in a 2-1 victory against San Martín on Nov.
 15, finding the back of the net in the 32nd minute … Lanús finished the tournament in fourth place with a 10-5-4 (34pts) record.